 Overview

-ADST 675: Urban and Environmental Design continues the development of architectural design.
-In this Studio, you will produce a design for a project within an urban living environment.
+Architectural Design Studio 675: Urban and Environmental Design continues the development of architectural design.
+In this studio, you will produce a design for a project within an urban living environment.
 You will undertake a detailed analysis of a moderately large urban space, for which you will produce written design guidelines.
 This requires that you understand the structure of the site, network of paths and roadways, utility corridors, and so on.
 You will also examine historical and heritage sites, urban housing, public and private spaces, pedestrian and traffic patterns, responses to environmental issues and ecosystems, and provisions for nature in the city.

 Outline

-These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the academic expert to provide feedback in the form of sketches, beside, or as a layer over your work.
+These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the instructor to provide feedback in the form of sketches beside or as a layer over your work.
 This type of session is intended to be a productive working session much like you would experience in an architect’s office.
 Upon registration, you will receive a full set of instructions for connecting to the virtual studio.

 Project | Requirement |